-All three of these promotional methods can help expand your potential audience, because they allow recipients to share the deal with friends.
+All of these promotional methods can help expand your potential audience because they allow recipients, and viewers, to share the deal with friends.

 “The key is to know who your customer is and what they value as a good deal,” says Nicole.
 “You should have a plan for current customers and for new ones.
 The holidays are a great opportunity to do some really fun things.”